Few things are as frustrating as finding your kitchen sink’s drain pipe leaking.

 Most of the time, you’ll find that the leak originates in the drain pipe.
 And it’s pretty easy to fix the issue since all you’ll need to do is tighten the leaky pipe connections, as they’re the common leakage points.
 You can begin the repair process by tightening the slip-nuts between drain pipes using a wrench.

-Plastic or PVC pipes can be tightened with your hands, but if this doesn’t work, you must resort to a stronger fix.
-This can involve changing the rubber gaskets between the joints to restore the seal.
-Rubber gaskets are small rubber pieces that form a tight seal around PVC or metal pipes.
+You can tighten plastic or PVC pipes by hand.
+If that doesn’t do the trick, consider a stronger fix, like replacing the rubber gaskets between the joints.
+These gaskets are small rubber parts that secure a tight seal around PVC or metal pipes.

 A common technique is to use a two-part epoxy putty, which provides a durable seal.
 Just make sure to wipe the place of the leak before applying the putty so that it dries properly, and clean the drain hole afterwards.
 However, note that using a plumber’s putty is a temporary solution; you may need to remove the pipe to fix it properly.